zencart/documentation/content/dev/release_process/post_release.md

 - Take some time to review the What's New and Changed Files documents in the [release folder](/release) to be sure they are complete.

+## One more documentation check:
+- Review the What’s New file for this release (Documentation site in /release/ folder.)
+Be sure it doesn't have any more statements like "*New Version* has not yet been released".
+- Review the Changed Files list for this release (Documentation site in /release/ folder.)
+Same checks.

 ## Post-Release Things to Consider

 - Is it time to remove old versions from the plugin version list?